This is it! The epic showdown between the Saviors and the Bregan Daerth. All during a massive mutiny on a burning pirate ship.

 On deck, there is a hive of activity but there are no drow to be seen anywhere; just the usual human sailors, some hoisting sails, some hauling up the anchor, some pausing to catch their breath.
 The only one my players recognize is the Captain, whom they had dinner with ages ago along with Zardoz Zord.
 Even back then, this Captain took an instant disliking to the group and his unwarranted hatred has only gotten worse.
 He yells to his crew, “Repel boarders!
 Kill the stowaways and throw their bodies overboard.
 But leave the elven scum to me.
 I’ll kill him myself!”

 With a hearty pirate, “Argh!” most of the crew turns to attack the players, drawing curved scimitars and some even have the same pistols wielded by the drow gunslingers.
 But a few sailors refuse this order.
 A senior mate on the main deck cries back, “No, Captain!
-You know what the Jubbuk (master) has said.
+You know what the Jubbuk (which means “master” in the drow language) has said.
 These men are not to be harmed.
 This is not the Bregan way.”

 The captain is furious.
 “You worthless dog!
 You would be a slave to this darthirii (elven) filth?
 If you are not with us, you are against us.
 This is a mutiny!
 Kill the traitors.
 Let them share the fate of the surface dwellers!”
 The Mutiny of the SS Hellraiser has begun.